 MCC Online (Distance Education) Course Refund Policy.
-This policy applies to all online or DVD courses that MCC currently offers, or will offer in the future.
+This policy applies to all online courses that MCC currently offers, or will offer in the future.
 The typical MCC Online course duration is 8 weeks, and each week is defined as Monday through Sunday.
 The course refund policy is:

-On or before the first day of class 100% First week of the course (days 2-7) 75%
+On or before the first day of class

+First week of the course (days 2-7)

+Second week of the course (days 8-14) 40%

+15th day and beyond

+0%